filecoin-project/FIPs/FIPS/fip-nnnn-evm-runtime.md

 2. The integration logic connecting the EVM interpreter with the Filecoin environment, chain, and virtual machine (FVM).
 3. A collection of Ethereum and Filecoin-specific precompiles, specified later.

-### Installation
+### Installation and wiring

-The FEVM runtime actor is deployed on-chain via a network upgrade.
+The EVM runtime actor is deployed on-chain via a network upgrade.
-Its bytecode is loaded onto the node's blockstore.
+Its bytecode is loaded onto the node's blockstore, and referred to by its CodeCID.
-Its CodeCID is linked to the System actor's state during the migration where this FIP goes live.
+Its CodeCID is linked to the System actor's state during the migration where this FIP goes live, under the key `"evm"`.

 ### Instantiatable actor